Session 2.5: Make Claude remember (across sessions and across breakages)

 ~/ai-training/MEMORY.md already has the figure preferences section from 2.4.
 Now expand it.

-The right structure for MEMORY.md:
+The right structure for your MEMORY.md file:

 # Memory — ai-training